- Sao Miguel

 The Azores Travel Guide

-The remoteness of the archipelago of the Azores in the North Atlantic has saved the nine beautiful green islands, which belong to Portugal, from becoming overdeveloped.
-International flights do make their way to the Azores, which lie 907 miles (1,460km) from the coast of Europe, west of Portugal, but as yet tourism has not spoilt the traditional way of life of the islanders or marred the magnificent natural attractions, uncluding the steam vents and geysers at Lagoa das Furnas, dramatic views and white sand beaches of Lagoa da Fogo,and harbour at Faial Island.
+The remoteness of the archipelago of the Azores in the North Atlantic has saved the beautiful green islands from becoming overdeveloped.
+International flights do make their way to the Azores, which lie 900 miles west of Portugal.
+But as of yet, tourism has not spoilt the islanders' traditional way of life nor marred the magnificent natural attractions, including the geysers at Lagoa das Furnas or the white sand beaches of Lagoa da Fogo.

 Become our The Azores Travel Expert